Subway Series: World Series matchups

-The all-New York match-ups in World Series play during this period been the following:
+All-New York match-ups in World Series play:

 Exhibition series

 In addition to the five World Series played between the Yankees and Giants before 1940, the two teams also played exhibition series against each other from time to time.
 The match-ups were known as the "City Series" and were sometimes played in October while other teams played in the World Series.
 However, after 1940, this became difficult because the Yankees would routinely appear in the World Series.
 In the 17 years from 1941 to 1957 (after which the Giants and Dodgers left New York City for California), the Yankees appeared in the World Series 12 times, failing to reach the Series only in 1944, 1945, 1946, 1948, and 1954.

+The first and only game that featured the Dodgers, Giants, and Yankees was the 1944 Tri-Cornered Baseball Game.
+The game was a World War II fundraiser, which saw the three teams play in a round-robin format in which each team batted and fielded during six innings and rested for the other three.

-Before New York's two National League teams left the city, the Yankees and Dodgers played an annual midseason exhibition game called the Mayor's Trophy Game to benefit sandlot baseball in New York City.
+Before New York's two National League teams left the city, the Yankees and Giants (from 1946–1950, 1955) and Yankees and Dodgers (1951–1954, 1957) played an annual midseason exhibition game called the Mayor's Trophy Game to benefit sandlot baseball in New York City.
 The proceeds raised by the Yankees were given to leagues in Manhattan and the Bronx, while proceeds raised by the Dodgers went to leagues on Long Island and Staten Island.
-The annual charity event was discontinued following the 1957 season, when the Dodgers moved to Los Angeles and the Giants moved to San Francisco. leaving the Yankees as the only major league team in the city.
+The annual charity event was discontinued following the 1957 season, when the Dodgers moved to Los Angeles and the Giants moved to San Francisco, leaving the Yankees as the only major league team in the city.

 The game was revived in 1963, after the National League returned to New York with the expansion New York Mets in 1962.
+These games were played primarily to benefit sandlot baseball in the city, with proceeds going to the city's Amateur Baseball Federation.
 After dwindling interest and public bickering between the owners of both teams, the Mayor's Trophy Game was discontinued following the 1983 season.
 It was revived again as a pre-Opening Day series titled the "Mayor's Challenge" and held in 1989.